dennislee22/dennislee22.github.io/docs/cdppvc/ecs.md

     ![](../../assets/images/ecs/addecs15.png)

 16. Navigate to `Clusters` > `ECS 1`.
-Status of all components are supposed to be in green mode.
+Status of all components are supposed to be in green mode as depicted below.

     ![](../../assets/images/ecs/addecs16.png)